Human and AI Perceptual Differences in Image Classification Errors: Human-Machine Collaboration

 Fig \ref{Evidence 201}(b) shows the performance boost under the same three teaming options used previously.
 Teaming with a human classifier produces a greater boost to accuracy than teaming with the best-choice machine model.
 All combinations of machine-machine teaming lead to only marginal boosts in accuracy.
 Using additional human classifiers in the \textit{aggre} majority voting configuration leads to additional gains.

-Since the upper bound performance is well above the simple teaming algorithm used, it seems likely that better realistic teaming algorithms are possible.
+Since the upper bound performance is well above the simple realistic algorithm used, it seems likely that better real collaboration algorithms are possible.